KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

     pylongslit_objtrace_manual PATH_TO_CONFIG_FILE

-This will open an interactive plot where you can either skip the object by closing the plot, or trace by hoovering the cursor over the object and clicking ``"+"`` to add a point to the trace.
-Clickin ``"-"`` will remove the last point added - and can be clicked multiple times to remove multiple points.
+This will open an interactive plot where you can either skip the object by closing the plot, or trace by hovering the cursor over the object and clicking ``"+"`` to add a point to the trace.
+Clicking ``"-"`` will remove the last point added - and can be clicked multiple times to remove multiple points.
 You can press ``"h"`` to toggle histogram normalization, and ``"c"`` to toggle the color map: